kovaipanda/RedBus/README.md

 SQL Scripts: SQL scripts for creating and populating the database.
 Documentation: This README file with detailed instructions.
 Streamlit Application: A web application to visualize and analyze the scraped bus route data.

-Contributing
-Contributions are not welcome.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.